 Liverpool City Council will become the first local authority in the UK to protect all of their parks and green spaces forever.
 This commitment will see 100 green spaces, covering over 1,000 hectares, secured in perpetuity.

 During the first phase, 20 green spaces in Liverpool will be protected.
 These include local community spaces in areas identified as having the greatest need for protected green space provision, as well as landmark parks across the city.
-Further spaces will then be identified for protection and once the Council's vision has been achieved, Liverpool will be the first city in the UK to protect all of their green spaces for good and where every resident lives within a ten-minute walk of a protected park.
+Once the Council's vision has been achieved, Liverpool will be the first city in the UK to protect all of their green spaces for good and where every resident lives within a ten-minute walk of a protected park.

 Liverpool's green space provision per person of 25.3sqm is lower than the average across Great Britain of 32.9sqm.